 The Club Carlson Credit Cards

-The Carlson Rezidor Hotel Group includes properties such as Radisson, Park Plaza, Country Inn & Suites, and other hotels.
-The group has over 1,300 hotels around the world.
+The Carlson Rezidor Hotel Group includes properties such as Radisson, Park Plaza, Country Inn & Suites, and

 There are two Club Carlson cards to choose from.
 One is the Club Carlson℠ Premier Rewards Visa Signature® Card, which offers 50,000 Gold Points after your first purchase, plus 35,000 points once you spend $2,500 on your card within the first 90 days.
 The other card is the Club Carlson℠ Rewards Visa Signature® Card, which offers the same bonus night for redeeming but 60,000 points after signing up.
 The Premier card has a $25 higher annual fee than the standard card, but you can earn rewards at a higher rate.